Brown Patch – On Fescue (close up pictures)

 In my experience, overwatering and/or overfertilizing are the common causes of this disease.

-You can prevent and control the disease with thiophanate – methyl (Infuse Lawn & Landscape Granules) (click for sources) or propiconazole (Bioadvanced Fungus Control for Lawns) (click for sources).
+You can prevent and control the disease with thiophanate – methyl (Infuse Lawn & Landscape Granules, Scotts Lawn Fungus Control, etc) or propiconazole (Bayer Fungus Control for Lawns).